Subscribe

 Ben Bloom

-Hailed by the Los Angeles Times as “extraordinary,” Chris Kallmyer creates multi-disciplinary musical works that the New Yorker describes as “surprisingly complex.”
+Chris Kallmyer is a musician who works in art and design.
+Hailed by the Los Angeles Times as “extraordinary,” Kallmyer creates multi-disciplinary musical works that the New Yorker describes as “surprisingly complex.”
 Kallmyer is an innovator whose projects telescope from the political to the poetic prompting X-TRA Contemporary Art Journal to share that his work “promotes hopefulness and aids in resistance.”

 Kallmyer completed his MFA in 2009 at California Institute of the Arts while studying with Wadada Leo Smith, Wolfgang von Schweinitz, Aashish Khan, and Sara Roberts.
-Kallmyer worked closely with the storefront/collective Machine Project creating over 100 projects with founder Mark Allen between 2009 and 2018 at institutions like LACMA, Hammer Museum, the Walker, Tang Teaching Museum, and the Berkeley Art Museum.
+During this time, he worked closely with the storefront/collective Machine Project creating over 100 projects with founder Mark Allen between 2009 and 2018 at institutions like LACMA, Hammer Museum, the Walker, Tang Teaching Museum, and the Berkeley Art Museum.
 Kallmyer is a longtime collaborator with the modern music collective Wild Up, with whom he is nominated for a 2023 Grammy Award for Julius Eastman’s “Stay On It.”